-Eight (8) hours shall constitute a day's work between the hours of 8:00 a.m. and 4:30 p.m.
+Eight (8) hours shall constitute a day's work between the hours of 7:00 a.m. and 3:30 p.m.
 Five (5) days of eight (8) hours, i.e. forty (40) hours Monday through Friday, shall constitute a week's work at straight time rates of pay.
-The start of a work week shall be Monday at 8:00 a.m.
+The start of a work week shall be Monday at 7:00 a.m.

-- 7.02 On single shift operations, the regular hours shall be observed except when varied to comply with government regulations when posted or where there is good reason for varying regular hours due to climatic or transportation conditions, subject to agreement between the Employer and the Union. - 1.03 The starting and quitting times of all shifts shall be at the tool lock-up or change toom.
+- 7.02 On single shift operations, the regular hours shall be observed except when varied to comply with government regulations when posted or where there is good reason for varying regular hours due to climatic or transportation conditions, subject to agreement between the Employer and the Union. - 7.03 The starting and quitting times of all shifts shall be at the tool lock-up or change room.
+Employee(s) required to attend a safety meeting, perform pre-shift work, complete a Field Level Risk Assessment card prior to the start of their shift, will receive the prevailing overtime rate of pay.